ASU faculty who inspire: Bryan Brayboy

 Exploring the relationships of knowledge systems in higher education

 Class engagement and learning material is rooted in the powerful value systems of indigenous knowledge and their correlations to the multiple knowledge systems that exist.
-“We focus on the power of relationships and relationality and what emanates from that,” Brayboy said.
+“We focus on the power of relationships and relationality, and what emanates from that,” Brayboy said.
 “So if we’re in relation with one another, or if I’m in relation with a place, I’m fundamentally responsible for it and to it.”

 Connecting cultures and ideas online

 An online education can connect the minds of an expansive group of people in an individualized and personal way.
-“So, many of my students will say to me, ‘I haven't met you, but I feel like I know you.
+“So, many of my students would say to me, ‘I haven't met you, but I feel like I know you.
 I haven't met my classmates, but I feel like I know them.’,” Brayboy said.

 Whether you want to pursue a degree in social transformation, such as ASU Online’s Master of Indigenous Education, or another one of our 300+ degrees and certificates, connecting with others to make societal and cultural change is one click away.